filcole/ConnectorHistory/README.md

 # Connector History

-A list of power automate connectors as changed over time.
+A repository capturing changes to Microsofts connector-reference over time.
 Primarily useful for detecting if an action or connector moves to deprecated status.